acetvertacova/php-control-structures/README.md

     <?php endfor; ?>
     ```

-    -`while` checks the condition before executing the loop.
+    - `while` checks the condition before executing the loop.
 If the condition is false initially, the code inside the loop will not execute.

     ```php
     while ($i <= 5):